This page tells you how to set up a MySQL datasource connection for Confluence.

 driverClassName– Fully qualified Java class name of the JDBC driver to be used.

-maxActive– The maximum number of active instances that can be allocated from this pool at the same time.
+- maxTotal – The maximum number of database connections in the pool at the same time.

 maxIdle– The maximum number of connections that can sit idle in this pool at the same time.